forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ### Renaming Files ✍️

-Freshly out - You can now change the name for your content files with Forestry.
-Since Jekyll takes the filename to create the default URL paths, editors for Jekyll sites can now easily change the URL path with this new feature.
+Freshly out &mdash; you can now change the name for your content files with Forestry.
+Jekyll and Hugo take the filename to create the default URL paths, so editors can now easily change the URL path with this new feature.
 Previously, filename changes could only be made directly in the repo.

 ![](/uploads/2018/06/loop-rename-page.gif)

 {{% tip %}}